 The lighting options which I have highlighted are lightweight and can easily be installed with a variety of hardware and mounting brackets.
 Many of them are offering linkable capabilities, enabling you to operate them from a single power source.
-Pull chains are a useful feature to those not wanting to wire the power to a wall light switch.
+Pull chains are a useful feature for those not wanting to wire the power to a wall light switch.

 LED Garage Lights Vs. Fluorescent: Which Is Better?

 Garages from back in the days understandably use fluorescent lights for they have been around for many years.

 However, the reduction in the price of LED lights and numerous other benefits as outlined below have made them a favorite choice for garage lighting solutions.

 - LED lights are 30% more efficient than fluorescent lights in terms of lighting and brightness.